flying-dutchmen/3DS-Sails/README.md

 # 3DS Sails
 ##Canvas for Nintendo 3ds platform
-All source Code with exception of "dual_for" presented has undergone debuging & passed test Eg. is functional/usable.
+All source Code with exception of "Dual_for" presented has undergone debuging & passed test Eg. is functional/usable.
-The *.c Sources & demos presented how ever broken assume the intermediate++ knowledge "C" for thire use!
+The *.c Sources & demos presented how ever broken assume an intermediate++ knowledge "C" for thire usage!
 Any Questions, requests &or proposals can be sent via email!

 to: kennyd.lee@outlook.com